Master of Education (MEd) in Reading Curriculum

 The link below will bring you to the program requirements currently listed in our 2013-2014 online catalog.
 Please note, however, that this program has recently undergone some changes that are effective for Summer 2014.
 Please contact the program coordinator, Francesca Pomerantz for up to date course requirements.

 Visit the 2013-2014 School of Graduate Studies catalog Reading, Master of Education page for more course details and program requirements.

 - Learn more about MEd in Reading comprehensive exams [PDF]

 Fieldwork plays an integral role, of which both the pre-practicum and practicum classes are components.
 You will complete 150 hours of supervised fieldwork, as part of the practicum, in two courses: Instructional Reading Clinic with Children (an intensive 6-week summer course) and Teacher Leadership Roles in Reading at the School Level.

 Students pursuing the M.Ed. without licensure as a reading specialist may substitute two approved literacy electives in lieu of the Instructional Reading Clinic and one approved literacy elective in lieu of the course EDU 845: Teacher Leadership.
 Students electing this option must meet with the program coordinator to select the electives and complete the required course substitution forms.

-- List of recommended electives for those pursuing the MEd without licensure
+- List of recommended electives [PDF] for those pursuing the MEd without licensure

 Finally, please remember if you are seeking an initial license as a specialist teacher of reading but not a master's degree, please visit our Licensure Only in Reading page.